Celtic studies: Celtic studies elsewhere

 Irish studies are taught at the University of Burgos (Spain) and the University of A Coruña (Galicia).
 Galicia also has its own Institute for Celtic Studies.

 Celtic Studies are taught at both undergraduate and postgraduate levels at the University of Sydney (Australia), which also hosts the triennial Australian Conference of Celtic Studies.

 International Congress of Celtic Studies

 The International Congress of Celtic Studies is the foremost academic conference in the field of Celtic Studies and is held every four years.
-It was first held in Dublin in 1959.
+Held every four years, it was first held in Dublin in 1959.
 The XV International Congress of Celtic Studies was held at the University of Glasgow in 2015.
-In 2019, the XVI ICCS was held at Bangor University and the XVII ICCS will be held at Utrecht University in 2023.
+In 2019, the XVI ICCS was held at Bangor University and the XVII ICCS was held at Utrecht University in 2023.
+The XVIII ICCS will be held at the Irish College at Salamanca in 2027.